rickstaa/stable-learning-control/docs/source/user/installation.rst

 .. contents:: Table of Contents

 :mlc:`Machine Learning Control <>` requires `Python3`_ and `OpenAI Gym`_ to work.
 It is
 currently only supported on Linux and OSX.
+Although it should work on Windows it has not been thoroughly tested.

 .. admonition:: You Should Know